Tom Faletti

 These passages show that, although not everyone chooses to avail themselves of the offer to come to the Father, Jesus provides the way for everyone.

-What do people need to do to avail themselves of the “way” that Christ provides to the Father?
+What do people need to do to avail themselves of the “way” to the Father that Christ provides?

 In verse 7, Jesus first makes a conditional statement that is literally, “If you had known me, you would have known the Father,” or “If you have known me, you have known the Father.”
-Jesus has allowed us to know the Father, so he adds a declarative statement: “From now on, you do know him and have seen him.”
+Since Jesus has made it possible to know the Father, he adds a declarative statement: “From now on, you do know him and have seen him.”
 What does this mean?

 How does verse 7 apply also to us?